Komdosh/CrackingTheCodingInterview/7-object-oriented-design/README.md

 ## 3. Jukebox

-Design a musical jukebox using object oriented principles.
+Design a musical jukebox using object-oriented principles.

 <hr/>